New York Off the Beaten Path: Lewiston, Niagara’s Hidden Gem

 Then in 1990, Mr. and Mrs. Castellani built a sophisticated showcase on the historic Niagara University campus.
 Clean contemporary lines and a bold marble-clad exterior interpret traditional classical shapes.

-CAM’s permanent collection comprises over 5,700 works spanning the 19th, 20th, and 21st centuries, both world-famous names and folk artists alike.
+CAM’s permanent collection comprises over 5,700 works spanning the 19th, 20th, and 21st centuries. both world-famous names and folk artists alike.

 Besides the galleries and a soaring interior court, the museum also contains classrooms, prep space, and studios.
 First and foremost, the mission is education to inspire a love and understanding of arts and culture in an easy and approachable way.